Yussef93/SelectNAdaptICCVW/README.md

 # SelectNAdaptICCVW
-[ICCVW'23] SelectNAdapt: Support Set Selection for Few-Shot Domain Adaptation
+This is an official implementation of the paper "SelectNAdapt: Support Set Selection for Few-Shot Domain Adaptation".
+Code will be available soon!